Who pays for maternity leave – the government or your employer?

 What if I don't qualify for Statutory Maternity Pay?

-If you do not qualify for SMP, there is still a backup form of maternity pay that’s also funded by the government.
-Sarah Pennells (opens in new tab), consumer finance specialist at Royal London, explains: “If you earn less than £123 a week, or you don’t qualify because you haven’t worked for your employer for long enough, you may be able to get Maternity Allowance.”
+If you do not qualify for SMP, you may be able to get maternity allowance — a backup form of maternity pay that’s also funded by the government — instead.
+Sarah Pennells, consumer finance specialist at Royal London, explains: “If you earn less than £123 a week, or you don’t qualify because you haven’t worked for your employer for long enough, you may be able to get Maternity Allowance.”
 You may also be eligible for Maternity Allowance if you are self-employed or you have only recently stopped working.

 Whether you receive SMP or Maternity Allowance, payments will be limited to 39 weeks, which is roughly nine months.
 This means that if you plan to take the full year off, you’ll need to think about how you will fund the final 13 weeks, or roughly three months, of your maternity leave.
 Even if your employer pays more than SMP, it would be unusual for you to be paid any maternity pay beyond that 39-week point.